 - Abnormal blood vessels in the brain

-- Other illness that damage or destroy brain tissue
+- Other illness that damages or destroys brain tissue

-Most of the time, the seizure is similar to the previous one.
-Some people with epilepsy have a strange sensation (such as tingling, smelling an odor that isn't actually there, or emotional changes) before each seizure.
+Most of the time, the seizure is similar to the one before it.
+Some people with epilepsy have a strange sensation before each seizure.
+Sensations may be tingling, smelling an odor that is not actually there, or emotional changes.
 This is called an aura.

-To diagnose epilepsy or plan for epilepsy surgery:
+To diagnose epilepsy or plan for epilepsy surgery, you may need to:

-- You may need to wear an EEG recorder for days or weeks while you go about your everyday life.
+- Wear an EEG recorder for days or weeks as you go about your everyday life.

-- You may need to stay in a special hospital where brain activity can be be watched on video cameras.
+- Stay in a special hospital where brain activity can be recorded while video cameras capture what happens to you during the seizure.
 This is called video EEG.

 Tests that may be done include:

-Head CT or MRI scan often done to find the cause and location of the problem in the brain.
+or scan is often done to find the cause and location of the problem in the brain.

-If epilepsy seizures are due to a tumor, abnormal blood vessels, or bleeding in the brain, surgery to treat these disorders may make the seizures stop.
+If epilepsy is due to a tumor, abnormal blood vessels, or bleeding in the brain, surgery to treat these disorders may make the seizures stop.